 - The challenge of bringing a claim against the nurses in these types of cases is the fact that there is a doctor right there directing the care.
 One of the allegations of negligence against the nurses is the failure to report the condition of the child up the "chain of command" when the nurse saw the deviation in the standard of care.
 That may be a hard sell to a jury.

-If your child has been harmed from a medical mistake, we can help you get the justice and compensation you deserve.
-Miller & Zois has a history of results, earning seven figure verdicts and settlements in surgical malpractice injury and wrongful death cases.
-Speak to an attorney today at 800-553-8082 or get a free, no obligation online case review.More Malpractice Claim Information
+If your child has been harmed by a medical mistake, we can help you get the justice and compensation you deserve.
+Miller & Zois has a history of results, earning seven-figure verdicts and settlements in surgical malpractice injury and wrongful death cases.
+Speak to an attorney today at 800-553-8082 or get a free, no-obligation online case review.More Malpractice Claim Information

 - Looking for co-counsel for your case?
 Learn about what we can do for you and your client?

 - The maximum you can get for a medical negligence claim in Maryland for pain and suffering and why these caps matter less in birth injury cases.

 - CALL 800-553-8082 or get a free online medical malpractice injury and wrongful death claims throughout Maryland.